MartMet/Posture-Advisor/README.md

 * 4 good posture
 * 5 very good posture

-To train the second tensorflow model we need to provide prerecorded/labeld data set:
+To train the second tensorflow model we need to provide a prerecorded/labeled data set:

 ### Providing a data set for training
 Providing a data set for training is a two step process: